Arthur Marshall (composer)

-Arthur Owen Marshall (November 20, 1881 – August 18, 1968) was an American composer and performer of ragtime music.
+Arthur Owen Marshall (November 20, 1881 – August 18, 1968) was an American composer and performer of ragtime music from Missouri.
+He was a protege of famed ragtime composer Scott Joplin.

 Early life and education

 Marshall was born on a farm in Saline County, Missouri, the son of Emily Marshall, a washerwoman, and Edward Marshall, who had no discernible career, on November 20, 1881.
 A few years later his family moved to Sedalia, Missouri because black children were allowed to attend school nine months a year there as opposed to the three months allowed blacks elsewhere, and the Sedalia townspeople were reportedly more accepting of African Americans.
 The Marshalls lived at 135 West Henry Street.
 Marshall attended elementary school in Sedalia.
 He was only fifteen years old when Scott Joplin first arrived in Sedalia.
 Joplin took up residence with the Marshall family, and before long both Marshall and Scott Hayden, a Lincoln High School classmate of Marshall, became Joplin's protégés.
 Marshall had already taken some private lessons in classical music years before, and was versed with piano technique and a gift for syncopation.
 Joplin also helped get Marshall a job at the Maple Leaf Club during its single year of existence in 1899.
 In the club on October 1, 1899, Marshall got into a fight with a young man named Ernst Edwards over Edwards's girlfriend.
 They took their fight outside, Marshall pummeled Edwards with his cane, Edwards drew a gun, and Marshall ran away.